Climbing in Wilderness

 What you need to know

 Rock climbing in Wilderness is a valuable privilege that CASA hopes to protect.
 To maintain that privilege, we must be aware of Wilderness boundaries and the rules used to manage them.

 Do you know when you're climbing in Wilderness?
 Use this map to view the Pusch Ridge boundaries.

 Bolting in wilderness

 Federal law prohibits use of motorized equipment, including motorized power drills, in Wilderness.
-Also, according to the Access Fund, in Wilderness “bolts are used as a last resort, and must be placed (drilled) by hand.”
+Also, according to the Access Fund (see infographic below), in Wilderness “bolts are used as a last resort, and must be placed (drilled) by hand.”

 Failure to follow these rules has created serious access issues in other Wilderness areas such as the Superstition Wilderness and Joshua Tree.
 Compliance with these rules can help prevent access issues and protect our ability to climb in Wilderness areas.

 Some of the tangible and intangible values mentioned in the Wilderness Act include ‘solitude or a primitive and unconfined type of recreation,’ as well as ‘ecological, geological, or other features of scientific, educational, scenic, or historical value.’

 Click here to view this resource in a new tab